 - Age of onset less than 20 or more than 55 years.

 - Loss of control of the bowel or bladder.

 - Weakness or numbness in a leg or arm.

 - Saddle anaesthesia (numbness of the anus, perineum or genitals).

 - History of cancer

 If you experience any of these you should speak to your GP straight away.
 Otherwise don’t panic.
 You will recover and it doesn’t mean you have a ‘bad back’ .
 Most of us have sprained a wrist or ankle at some point.
 These are big, obvious joints so try to think about your back with lots of little joints.
 Each one can be injured.
-There are also lots of little muscles around the spine that can be pinched, stretched, overloaded.
+There are also lots of little muscles, ligaments and soft tissue around the spine that can be pinched, stretched, overloaded.
 Keeping all those structures healthy by exercising regularly is your best remedy for keeping back pain at bay.

 The link below is a downloadable leaflet on simple back mobility exercises that may reduce symptoms if you have experienced back pain

 If you have any questions or want to book in to have your back pain assessed please contact me